learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/03-tutorials.md

 h.
 CLICK "+" or your tutorial will not be saved in the system!
 This will also give you spaces to fill in info for a new tutorial if required.

-   ### NOTE:
+#### NOTE:
    Clicking on "New tutorial stream" is used to create a new group of tutorials.
 To create a new tutorial only, you just fill in the empty boxes under the tutorial stream you already have.

 ### 3. Assigning students to marking tutorials can be done in different ways.

     a.
-If you have chosen under the "Unit Details" tab "synchronise timetable", any workshops or tutorials in Calista will apear here with the respective students enrolled.
+If you have chosen under the "Unit Details" tab "synchronise timetable", any workshops or tutorials in Callista will apear here with the respective students enrolled.

     b.
 If you create the tutorials you want to have under an Assessment tutorial stream BEFORE the system enrols students (day 2 week 0), students will be automatically enrolled and distributed evenly across these tutorials.